 These types of claims rarely only affect one individual, as in the Uber case, although only two employees actually brought the claim, Uber has around 40,000 drivers who could be affected by the decision, and has potentially enormous repercussions and costs for Uber.
-Anyone want to take a stab at what that could cost them if they lose this on appeal?
+Anyone want to take a stab at what that could cost them?

 Need More?
 Try Our Management Development & Leadership Programme